chris-kc-cheng/study-notes/README.md

 **Notional return** = (Total margin receipt + notional income) / Actual economic exposure

-Note: Same formula for regardless future is long or short.
+Note: Same formula applies regardless of whether the future is long or short.

-For notional return calculation, the denominator is always positive regaredless the futures are long or short.
+For notional return calculation, the denominator is always positive regardless the futures are long or short.

 #### Forwards